ray-project/ray-llm/docs/kuberay/deploy-on-eks.md

       resources: '"{\"accelerator_type_cpu\": 48, \"accelerator_type_a10\": 2, \"accelerator_type_a100\": 2}"'
     ```

-## Step 2: Deploy a LLM model with Aviary
+## Step 2: Deploy a LLM model with RayLLM

 ```sh
 # Step 7.1: Log in to the head Pod